edge-group-polito/Side-Channel-Dojo/README.md

 The repo includes two examples:
 #### The Advanced Encryption Standard (AES)
 The AES standard Substitution-Box (S-Box), known as the Rijndael S-Box, is vulnerable to power analysis attacks.
 This repository contains a power-resistant S-Boxes that can be easily tested against such attacks.

+##### Makefile configuration for AES (NOT WORKING! needs to be implemented):
+- **AES_SBOX** : defualt value is "rijandael".
+The whole list of supported Sbox can be found in `hw/aes/rtl/AES_common/Sbox`)
+- **AES_ARCH** : defualt value is "single_round".
+Selec the AES architectue to use, supported only the single round implementation *(NEEDED to support the configuration with an arbitrary length of rounds)*
 #### ASCON
 The repository provides two ASCON designs: one generated with ASIP and another that includes only the first round of ASCON, which is sufficient to perform power side-channel attacks.
+##### Makefile configuration for ASCON:
+**ASCON_ARCH** : default value is "ascon_init".
+Select which architecture of ASCON to use, at the moment supported "ascon_init" which implements only the first round of Ascon and "ascon_asip" which is the architecture of Ascon generated with ASIP designer (https://www.synopsys.com/dw/ipdir.php?ds=asip-designer).
+If selected `ASCON_ARCH=ascon_init` then the rtl can be configured with:
+**ASCON_SBOX_MODE** : default value is "lut".
+Select the implementation of the SBox to use, if the "lut" implemntation or the "comb" one.
+If selected combinational Sbox the only supported one is the standard.
+**ASCON_SBOX** : default value is "sbox_standard".
+The whole list of supported Sbox (only lut implementation) can be found in `hw/aes/rtl/AES_common/Sbox` and how the verilog defines are use in `sub_layer_lut.sv`

 ### Building RTL simulation platform
 Taking as example the AES implementation, to run the RTL simulation on Verilator
 ```